wp-plugins/facebook-profile-master/readme.txt

 1. Use the Wordpress Installer, Updater
 2. Activate in the "Plugins" admin panel
-3. Visit the "Widget Page | Facebook Master Widgets" to configure widgets settings and your template widget positions
+3. Visit the "Widget Page | Facebook Profile Master Widgets" to configure widgets settings and your template widget positions
 4. [Facebook Profile Master Documentation](http://wordpress.techgasp.com/facebook-profile-master-documentation)